maidsafe/rfcs/proposed/0008-Connection_management.md

 1. Merge the `RoutingNode` functions `handle_new_connection` and `handle_new_bootstrap_connection`.
 1. Remove `Unidentified` connections from `ConnectionName`.
 1. In the event of disconnect implement re-bootstrapping.
-1. Update Hello in line with crust events.
+1. Integrate `Hello` in line with crust events and updated methodology.

 # Drawbacks